olavim/objection-cursor/README.md

 **`remaining` vs `remainingBefore` and `remainingAfter`:**

-`remaining` only tells you the remaining results in *current* direction and is therefore less descriptive as `remainingBefore` and `remainingAfter` combined.
-However, in cases where it's enough to know if there are "more" results, using only the `remaining` information will use one less query than using any one of `remainingBefore`, `remainingAfter`.
+`remaining` only tells you the remaining results in the *current* direction and is therefore less descriptive as `remainingBefore` and `remainingAfter` combined.
+However, in cases where it's enough to know if there are "more" results, using only the `remaining` information will use one less query than using either of `remainingBefore` or `remainingAfter`.
 Similarly `hasMore` uses one less query than `hasPrevious`, and `hasNext`.

 However, if `total` is used, then using `remaining` no longer gives you the benefit of using one less query.